Listing entries assigned to a specific user

 As shown in the image above, this View is unfiltered; we see tasks assigned to all users.
 Now, let's implement a filter on this View using the Advanced Filter extension and the {user} Merge Tag to only display entries assigned to the currently logged-in user:

 The {user} Merge Tag will be used to output to the filter the ID of the currently logged-in user.
-This way, we can compare it against the value of the drop-down field, which contains the user ID of the person to the task was assigned.
+This way, we can compare it against the value of the drop-down field, which contains the user ID of the person to whom the task was assigned.

 We strongly recommend you read the article about the {user} Merge Tag, a powerful tool that can be used to retrieve any data from the currently logged-in user, even custom user meta can be used to compare against any form field.